timescale/docs/self-hosted/install/installation-linux.md

     apt update
     ```

-1. Install TimescaleDB:
+1. Install Timescale:

     ```bash
     apt install timescaledb-2-postgresql-14
     ```

     <Highlight type="note">
-    If you want to install a specific version of TimescaleDB, instead of the
+    If you want to install a specific version of Timescale, instead of the
     most recent, you can specify the version like this:
     `apt-get install timescaledb-2-postgresql-12='2.6.0*' timescaledb-2-loader-postgresql-12='2.6.0*'`

-    You can see the full list of TimescaleDB releases by visiting our
+    You can see the full list of Timescale releases by visiting our
     [releases page][releases-page].
-Note that older versions of TimescaleDB
+Note that older versions of Timescale
     don't always support all the OS versions listed above.
     </Highlight>